 Even an Ethereum unit is named after Szabo to recognize his contribution on smart contracts.

 In Bitgold, puzzles would be sent to the Byzantine fault-tolerant public registry then assigned to the public key of the solver.
 Each solution would be part of the next challenge, and this would form a chain of new property.
 This created a way that the network would use to verify and time-stamp new coins.

-Mark Karpeles is former CEO of bitcoin exchange Mt.
-Gox who has since joined VPN provider London Trust Media as its CTO in April 2018.
+Mark Karpeles is the former CEO of the Bitcoin exchange, Mt.
+Gox, who has since joined VPN provider London Trust Media as its CTO in April 2018.
 Karpeles acquired the exchange from Jed McCaleb in 2011.
 The exchange went on to become the world's most popular bitcoin exchange but hackers were stealing money without the company discovering, until February 2014.

 Mt.
 Gox hack led to many people losing millions of dollars of money (£4.5 billion worth of cryptocurrencies).

 The company filed for bankruptcy in Japan in 2011 and in U.S. in 2014.
 Karpelès was later found guilty of fraud and tried in France in 2010, admitted to having pirated a server to French authorities and sentenced to a suspended year in jail.
 He was also arrested in Japan for accessing the exchange's data to falsify balances but was released on bail in July 2016.